MK-Kwon/Pro-Hub-2020/README.md

 ## Install

 ProHub requires no installation.
-Just sign in with your Google or Github account at http://pro-hub.herokuapp.com/ and start using the app!
+Just sign in with your Google, Github account or as a guest at http://pro-hub.herokuapp.com/ and start using the app!

 ## Built With